TOW HOOKS

 TOW STRAPS

-Today many people think that they can use either of these straps to handle towing and recovery.
-However, they are quite different, so each of these straps has its features, benefits and differences in design.
+Many people think they can use either of these straps to handle towing and recovery.
+However, they are quite different, so each strap has its features, benefits, and differences in design.

 Tow Strap vs. Recovery Strap

-Tow straps are designed to tow, yet they feature very little stretch.
-So, when one needs to tow a vehicle that is stuck immobilized, using a tow strap is not the best idea.
-Usually they come with a hook on one end, or are made to be used with hooks.
-It is recommended to use a tow strap for efficient towing of a vehicle that can freely move.
+Tow straps are designed for towing, yet they feature minimal stretch.
+So, when one needs to tow a stuck immobilized vehicle, using a tow strap is not the best idea.
+Usually, they come with a hook on one end or are made to be used with hooks.
+Using a tow strap for efficient towing of a vehicle that can freely move is recommended.

 tow straps

 Recovery straps feature loops on both ends (not the hooks) and have enough stretch.
-To use a recovery strap, you can simply slip it over the tow hook.
-As a result, the recovery strap will create gentle stretch, that is enough to pull out a vehicle that got stuck.
-Recovery straps are considered safer, than the tow straps, since they do not feature a metal hook that can get unattach from the vehicle and create damage to the vehicle that is being towed.
+To use a recovery strap, you can slip it over the tow hook.
+As a result, the recovery strap will create a gentle stretch enough to pull out a vehicle that got stuck.
+Recovery straps are considered safer than tow straps since they do not feature a metal hook that can get unattached from the vehicle and damage the car being towed.

 recovery straps